opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

 ## Output

-The output of the program is (5):
+The output of the program is 5 files located in one folder:
 - CVS file for the quality viewpoint ;
 - CVS file for the quality dimensions ;
 - CVS file for the quality elements ;
 - CVS file for the quality measures ;
 - CVS file for the quality metrics.

-Name of those file is formatted as follow :
+Name of the folder is formatted as follow :
->*'service ID'_'name of metadata file'_date_time_X.cvs*
+>*'service ID'_'name of metadata file'_date_time.cvs*

-with 'X' being V,D,E or M for Viewpoint, Dimension, Element or Measure.
-The metrics CSV does not have a letter at the end.

 ## Source of the dashboard data